gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

     return graph
 ```

-Finally, to make sure the DAG doesn't get into a bad state, we can implement a depth-first search (DFS) to detect cycles.
-If the notebook had a cycle, then there wouldn't be a valid execution order for the cells.
+Finally, we want to avoid a bad state where the DAG has a cycle in it.
+If the notebook had a cycle, then there wouldn't be a valid execution order for the cells, so we can use a depth-first search (DFS) to detect cycles and display an informative error to the user if one is found.

 ```python
 def detect_cycles(graph: Graph) -> None: